Tracardi/tracardi-api/docs/qa/how_to_configure_tracardi_to_be_multi_tenant.md

 ## Enable Multi-Tenancy

 To enable multi-tenancy in Tracardi, you need to set the environment variable MULTI_TENANT to "yes".
-This tells Tracardi that it should serve multiple tenants.
+This tells Tracardi container that it should serve multiple tenants.
 The tenant name will be defined based on your API domain.
 For example, if your API domain is company-x.tracardi.com, the tenant name will be set as "companyx" by removing all non-alphanumeric characters.
 All the data indices for each tenant will be prefixed with the tenant name, creating a namespace in the